Mingze28/Cloud-Monitor-Documentation-/README.md

 You will need to change the template's subscription to your own one.
 Next, we will show you how you can copy the template to make your own monitor workbook -->

-## Create workbook through Gallery Template
+### 3. Create Workbooks
-1. Copy the workbook file and paste it to Azure workbook.
+- Copy the workbook file and paste it to Azure workbook.
 Make sure your file is in json format.
 You can find some workbook templates through this link: https://github.com/weixian-zhang/Panorama/tree/master/Workbooks
 ![image](https://user-images.githubusercontent.com/54704393/124572186-091a6300-de7b-11eb-9878-c3226b33b0cf.png)

-2. Add additional filters
+- Add additional filters
 The filters can help you focus on specific area you are interested in.
   - Add parameters for your workbook
   ![image](https://user-images.githubusercontent.com/54704393/124579000-51d51a80-de81-11eb-97ad-e2572a961e38.png)